South Korean President Yoon Arrested Over Failed Martial Law Bid

 "I decided to respond to the Corruption Investigation Office," Yoon said in the message, adding that he did not accept the legality of the investigation but was complying "to prevent any unfortunate bloodshed".

+Yoon left his residence in a convoy and was taken to the offices of the Corruption Investigation Office.

-Shortly after he was taken to the CIO offices in a convoy, investigators began questioning Yoon but they said later he exercised "his right to remain silent".
+Investigators began questioning Yoon shortly after his arrest but they said he had exercised "his right to remain silent".

-He refused to be filmed during questioning, a CIO official told reporters, adding that Yoon would spend the night at a detention centre.
+He refused to be filmed during questioning, a CIO official told reporters, and adding Yoon would spend the night at a detention centre.

-In a later Facebook post -- which Yoon said he wrote while holed up in his residence -- he repeated election fraud claims and spoke of "hostile" nations attacking the country, alluding to North Korea.
+In a later Facebook post that Yoon said he wrote while holed up in his residence, he repeated election fraud claims and spoke of "hostile" nations attacking the country, alluding to North Korea.

 AFP reporters earlier witnessed brief scuffles at the gate of the residence, where Yoon's die-hard supporters had been camped out to protect him, as authorities first moved on the compound.